-TRUE if the statement agrees with the information FALSE if the statement contradicts the information NOT GIVEN If there is no information on this 9 Other countries are looking at the example of Thailand to see if its policies can help their economies.
-10 F greater economic grow Higher female participation in an economy always leads to Female participation in the economy is lower in Japan than in most other developed economies.
+TRUE if the statement agrees with the information FALSE if the statement contradicts the information NOT GIVEN If there is no information on this 9 O its policies can help th ther countries are looking at the example of Thailand to see if eir economies.
+10 Higher female participation in an economy always leads to greater economic growth.
+11 T most other developed Female participation in the economy is lower in Japan than in economies.
+12 Most of the Bank of Thailand's assistant governors are female.
+The writer considers 'fairness' to be a bad reason for giving women top jobs.